gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 **papermill_data_set_lineplot_(ic_together).ipynb:**
 to run the data_set_lineplot_(ic_together) notebook.
 The papermill is to make changes to the period that is being plotted. ipsi and contra in the plots refers to the next trial.
-For example, if the plot is a LS ipsi and combined period 1 is plotted the sequence is: non reward period, last 1 second of ENL period
+For example, if the plot is a LS ipsi and combined period 1 is plotted the sequence is: 1 sec before the non reward period, the non rewarded period after the mouse made a choice contra to the recording, last 1 second of ENL period.

 ### [right_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/data_set_calculations/right_side_of_the_brain)
 all notebooks below are for the right hemisphere.